-I am afraid, the industries in our country today are more and more being handed over, not even to the has indigenous Indian capital but more and more to the foreign private capital, which would mean that their grip is increasing in our country's nomy.
+I am afraid, the industries in our country today are more and more being handed over, not even to the has the indigenous Indian capital but more and more to the foreign private capital, which would mean that their grip is increasing in our country's nomy.
 It is not in our interest certainly, and it is going to be against the interests of our State.
-We have known through questions and answers here that we will never get the technical know-how them.
-That has been the position with regard to the oil industries, that is the position with regard to chemical industries and that has been the case in the steel industry.
-In none of these industries, even though they had been in existence for a long time, have we got the technical knowhow, which alone can make our country an independent country, which can make it really stand on its own legs, by which we can try in future to develop our own industrial base with our own capacity.